All features

 Interactive Map & Offline Packs

-Use case: Download the Everest region pack in Kathmandu, import the EBC GPX, then follow your GPS dot on trail — cell data optional once packs are saved.
+Use case: Frame any area on the map and download it in Kathmandu — or grab a curated Everest pack — import the EBC GPX, then follow your GPS dot on trail with cell data optional.

 08Real-time heading & bearing